jerry-sky/python-unity-ai/readme.md

 Currently the API server is in testing and rapid development.

-Run `./api/main.py` to start the `flusk` web application.\
+Run `./main.py` from the `api` directory to start the `flusk` web application.\
-*Please note: every time a change is made to the file the server restarts.*
+*Please note: every time a change is made to any of these files the server restarts.*